-Noura is the author of the new book, Justice for Some: Law and the Question of Palestine (Stanford University Press, 2019).
+Noura is the author of the book, Justice for Some: Law and the Question of Palestine (Stanford University Press, 2019).
 She is a Co-Founding Editor of Jadaliyya, an electronic magazine on the Middle East that combines scholarly expertise and local knowledge.
 Her writings appear in numerous publications including The Nation, The New York Times, The Washington Post, Los Angeles Times, USA Today, The Hill, Foreign Policy, Jezebel, among many others.

 Noura has appeared on CBS News, CNN International with Becky Anderson, CNN with Don Lemon, MSNBC’s "All In With Chris Hayes," "Ronan Farrow Daily," Fox’s “The O’ Reilly Factor,” NBC’s “Politically Incorrect,” PBS News Hour, NPR, BBC World Service, Democracy Now, and Al-Jazeera America, Arabic, and English.